 Canadian companies can follow some key steps to get involved:

-- Research upcoming and current procurements and identify who the contacts are at the major IRB contractors;
+- Research upcoming and current procurements and identify who the contacts are at the major IRB/ITB contractors;

-- Study the bidder's/IRB contractor's products and those of their suppliers;
+- Research the bidder's/contractor's products and those of their suppliers;

-- Contact an IRB manager and/or officials at the Regional Development Agencies for specific project information and advice;
+- Contact an ITB manager and/or officials at the Regional Development Agencies for specific project information and advice;

-- Prepare a marketing plan that demonstrates how your product or service is competitive and how it could fit with the bidder's/IRB contractor's business activities;
+- Prepare a marketing plan that demonstrates how your product or service is competitive and how it could fit with the bidder's/contractor's business activities;

-- Make sure your company has the appropriate accreditation (ISO, Controlled Goods);
+- Make sure your company has any necessary accreditation (ISO, Controlled Goods, etc);

 - Register on the Canadian Company Capabilities List

-- While IRB officials can help point companies toward each other, it is up to you to make contact and sell your product or service.
+- While the ITB website and RDA officials can help point companies toward each other, it is up to you to make contact and sell your product or service.

 - Date modified: